 Congenital mesoblastic nephroma (CMN), a benign mesenchymal renal tumour,

 accounts for 2% - 3% of renal tumours in children and is the most prevalent renal tumour in neonates and infants under six months of age [1].
 It was first described in 1967, distinguishing it from other renal tumour such as Wilm’s tumour [8,9,10].
 Three pathogenic variations of CMN exist: the mixed form, the more aggressive cellular CMN, and the classic CMN [1].
 The prognosis for classic CML is generally good.
 However, cellular CML carries a risk of malignancy and can metastasize and recur [2].
-How- ever, if full resection is achieved, surgical resection combined with nephrectomy is seen as an appropriate therapy for all subtypes.
+However, if full resection is achieved, surgical resection combined with nephrectomy is seen as an appropriate therapy for all subtypes.

 Case Report